-States that have not expanded Medicaid do not cover any childless, nonelderly adults who do not have disabilities, i regardless of income level.
+States that have not expanded Medicaid do not cover any childless, nonelderly adults who do not have disabilities, regardless of income level.
 The income eligibility guidelines for parents in nonexpansion states range from approximately 16 percent of the FPL in Texas to 100 percent of the FPL in Wisconsin for a family of three.
 Regardless of state decisions to expand Medicaid, individuals who earn between 100 percent to 400 percent of the federal poverty level are eligible for subsidies, which can offset the cost of a health insurance plan purchased on the Marketplace.

 The Medicaid income eligibility threshold for pregnant peopleiii is set at a higher income level than for childless adults or parents in all but three states.
-The pregnancy income eligibility threshold for pregnant people ranges across states from 138 percent to 380 percent of the FPL.8 Pregnancy-related Medicaid coverage typically ends after 60 days postpartum and individuals with incomes at 100 to 400 percent of the FPL can purchase health insurance on the Marketplace.^{iv} Through provisions in the American Rescue Plan Act (ARPA), both expansion and non-expansion states have expanded pregnancy Medicaid coverage to 12 months postpartum.39 In expansion states, parents with incomes at or below 138 percent of the FPL qualify for traditional Medicaid after pregnancy coverage ends.
+The pregnancy income eligibility threshold for pregnant people ranges across states from 138 percent to 380 percent of the FPL.12 Pregnancy-related Medicaid coverage typically ends after 60 days postpartum and individuals with incomes at 100 to 400 percent of the FPL can purchase health insurance on the Marketplace.^{iv} Through provisions in the American Rescue Plan Act (ARPA), most expansion and non-expansion states and research-specific language, which most often uses women and mothers.

+ii With the exception of Wisconsin, which provides coverage for adults with incomes at or below 100 percent of the FPL. iii Pregnant people reflects the gender-inclusive term instead of the term pregnant women.
+Although pregnant people is preferred to respect all individuals who are pregnant and may become pregnant, this Evidence Review follows the policy have expanded pregnancy Medicaid coverage to 12 months postpartum.39 In expansion states, parents with incomes at or below 138 percent of the FPL qualify for traditional Medicaid after pregnancy coverage ends.
 In nonexpansion states, new parents' eligibility varies based on state income eligibility thresholds.
-Overall, Medicaid is the largest provider of maternity care and covers 42.1 percent of all births in the US.12 ii With the exception of Wisconsin, which provides coverage for adults with incomes at or below 100 percent of the FPL.
+Overall, Medicaid is the largest provider of maternity care and covers approximately 41 percent of all births in the US.16